-Big ears and spiral dives are generally the most common methods of descent.
-Big ears can achieve a moderate rate of descent with the advantage of forward speed and manoeuvrability.
+B3 descent and spiral dives are generally the most common methods of descent for competition wings.
+B3 descent can achieve a moderate rate of descent with the advantage of forward speed and manoeuvrability.
+Spiral dives attain higher rates of descent, but the g-forces can be significant and the manoeuvre is more technically demanding.